niyasimonc/Sparky/readme_sample.txt

 7. Create a database in postgres "file_management_db" and role "file_management" in your local postgres with password 'password'.Then run the following command python manage.py migrate

+ 8. And start using by typing:
+ 		python manage.py runserver